 Stay in bed if advised for the first few days.
 As soon as your healthcare provider says it is OK, begin sitting up and walking.
-This helps you avoid problems from prolonged bed rest (muscle weakness, worsening back stiffness and pain, blood clots in the legs).
+This helps you prevent problems from prolonged bed rest (like muscle weakness, worsening back stiffness and pain, or blood clots in the legs).

-During bed rest, lay flat on a firm mattress with pillows under your knees.
-You can also try lying on your side with your knees bent up towards your chest and a pillow between your knees
+During bed rest, lie flat on a firm mattress with pillows under your knees.
+You can also try lying on your side with your knees bent up toward your chest and a pillow between your knees.

 Avoid prolonged sitting.
 This puts more stress on the lower back than standing or walking.

 During the first two days after injury, apply an ice pack to the painful area for 20 minutes every 2 to 4 hours.
 This will help reduce swelling and pain.
 Don't put the ice pack directly on your skin.
 Wrap it in a towel before applying.